AndyLPK247/py-pl-tiny-fw/README.md

 Considerations
 --------------
-* No 'service objects' - too small to be worthwhile.
+* No 'service objects' - too small to be worthwhile, but service package.
 * Slash or no slash?
 Doubles the runtime, but may be necessary to check a few at least.
 * It would be best to have setup and cleanup populate dummy data.